runtimeverification/k/USER_MANUAL.md

 -   programs are denoted by boxes with single-lined borders
 -   inputs and outputs are denoted by words attached to lines
--   K terms typically correspond to *programs* defined in a particular language's syntax (which are either parsed using `kast` or executed using `krun`)
+-   K terms typically correspond to *programs* defined in a particular language's syntax (which are either parsed using `kparse` or executed using `krun`)
 -   K claims are a notation for describing *how* certain K programs *should* execute (which are checked by our theorem prover `kprove`)